ACS Club

 What We Do

-The Adjunct Clinical Skills Club is a student-led training program.
-We practice procedures and emergencies likely to come up in clinical rotations — IVs, intubation, suturing, ACLS, OB delivery, full-team Code Blue scenarios — alongside what is studied in class.
+The Adjunct Clinical Skills Club is a student-led training program with a documented, semester-aligned curriculum.
+We practice the procedural and resuscitative skills likely to come up in clinical rotations — IVs, injections, suturing, splinting, intubation, ACLS, code-blue execution, OB delivery, hemorrhage control — and back every event with formal sign-off so members have a concrete record of what they’ve learned.

-The aim: Walk into rotations prepared, confident, and ready to contribute to patient care.
+The aim: walk into clinical rotations prepared, confident, and ready to contribute to patient care.

 What You’ll Practice

-- AHA-certified BLS, ACLS, and PALS — All three are required for clinical rotations.
-Taught and earned at the club.
+• AHA-aligned ACLS and PALS — Both are required for clinical rotations.
+Trained at the club.

-- A pathway to teach — Members can grow into co-instructor and lead instructor roles, supporting future cohorts as they learn.
+• A pathway to teach — Members can progress into co-instructor and lead instructor roles, supporting future cohorts as they learn.

 Practice with Us